magicalne/llm-journey-rs/docs/journals/day-two.md

 Both tokenizers and BBPE are essential tools in the NLP toolkit, enabling models to process and understand text data effectively.

 ## Embeddings in LLMs

-Certainly! **Embeddings** are a fundamental concept in large language models (LLMs) like GPT (Generative Pre-trained Transformer).
-They play a crucial role in converting raw text data into a format that can be processed by neural networks.
-Let's delve into what embeddings are, how they work, and their significance in LLMs.

 ### What Are Embeddings?